 Does Sake Go Bad?

-If you have been consuming and experimenting with sake for a while then you have on more than one occasion asked yourself whether or not a bottle of sake has gone bad.
-Here we will show you how to tell and more importantly, how to maximize shelf life by storing it correctly.
+If you have been consuming and experimenting with sake for a while, then you have surely on more than one occasion asked yourself whether or not a bottle of sake has gone bad.
+Here we will show you how to tell and, more importantly, how to maximize the shelf life by storing it correctly.

-How to tell if sake has gone bad?
+How to tell if sake has gone bad for unopened bottles?

 What if my bottle of sake has gone bad?

 Correctly storing sake can significantly increase its shelf life.
 Doing so is especially important when dealing with the more expensive premium brands.
-Also, keep in mind that an unopened bottle will stay fresh for at least twice as long than an already opened bottle.
+Also, keep in mind that an unopened bottle will stay fresh for at least a year compared to a week for an already opened bottle.

 Keep away from light:

-Fortunately, an ever increasing number of brewers are adding a green or brown tint to their bottles to help minimize the damaging effect direct light can have on their product.
-Still, great care should be taken, and the best way to do this is to store your sake in a cool, dry, and more importantly, dark place.
+Fortunately, an ever-increasing number of brewers are adding a green or brown tint to their bottles to help minimize the damaging effect direct light can have on their product.
+But still, great care should be taken, and the best way to do this is to store your sake in a cool, dry, and, more importantly, dark place.

 Any heat has a negative effect on perishable items, and this holds especially true when it comes to sake.
-Keeping your bottle at room temperature is ideal.
+Keeping your bottle chilly is ideal, otherwise at room temperature.

 Keep the bottle in its box:

-In many instances, when you buy a bottle it will come in a box.
-Most people upon purchasing will discard the box because in most cases the actual bottle looks far prettier than the packaging.
+In most cases, when you buy a bottle of sake it will come in a box.
+Most people upon purchasing it will discard the box because, in most cases, the actual bottle looks far prettier than the packaging.

 Try not to do this unless you are planning on drinking the whole bottle soon because the actual box provides an additional layer of protection from the damaging effects of light.